-a transaction other than in the ordinary course of business;

-- a transaction that is not on market terms; or - a transaction that may have a material impact on a company's profitability, assets or liabilities.
+- a transaction other than in the ordinary course of business; - a transaction that is not on market terms; or - a transaction that may have a material impact on a company's profitability, assets or liabilities.

 Under the Israeli Companies Law, the office holder must disclose his personal interest without delay and no later than the first meeting of the company's board that discusses the particular transaction.
 Once disclosure is made in compliance with the above disclosure requirement, the board of directors may approve the transaction between the company and an office holder or a third party in which an office holder has a personal interest, unless the company's articles of association provide otherwise.
 A transaction that is adverse to the company's interest or that is not performed by the officer holder in good faith may not be approved.
 Approval first by the company's audit committee and subsequently by the board of directors is required for an extraordinary transaction with an office holder.
-If the transaction concerns compensation, exemption, indemnification or insurance of an office holder, then it must first be approved by the company's compensation terms do not conform to the then-existing compensation policy), by the shareholders of the company's compensation of an individual office holder, including the chief executive officer (but excluding a director), that does not conform to the company's compensation policy may be adopted under special circumstances despite failure to obtain shareholder approval if, following the relevant shareholder vote, the compensation committee followed by the board once again approves the compensation, based on renewed and specific analysis of relevant factors.
+If the transaction concerns compensation, exemption, indemnification or insurance of an office holder, then it must first be approved by the company's compensation committee and then by the board of directors, and, under certain circumstances (for directors, the chief executive officer, and any executive officer whose compensation terms do not conform to the then-existing compensation policy), by the shareholders of the company, in that order.
+Compensation of an individual office holder, including the chief executive officer (but excluding a director), that does not conform to the company's compensation policy may be adopted under special circumstances despite failure to obtain shareholder approval if, following the relevant shareholder vote, the compensation committee followed by the board once again approves the compensation, based on renewed and specific analysis of relevant factors.

-A director who has a personal interest in a matter that is considered at a meeting of the board of directors, the audit committee (unless in circumstances of non extraordinary transactions) or the compensation committee may not be present at this meeting, unless the chairman of the audit committee, compensation committee or the board of directors determined that the participation of such director is required in order to present the transaction.
+A director who has a personal interest in a matter that is considered at a meeting of the board of directors, the audit committee (unless in circumstances of non-extraordinary transactions) or the compensation committee may not be present at this meeting, unless the chairman of the audit committee, compensation committee or the board of directors determined that the participation of such director is required in order to present the transaction.
 A director who has a personal interest in a matter that is considered at a meeting of the board of directors, the audit committee or compensation committee may not vote on this matter, unless a majority of the members of the board of directors or such committee, as the case may be, has a personal interest in the matter, in which case shareholder approval is also required.